Nanobacteria and Nanobes- Are They Alive?

 Nanobes may also exist on other planets!
-Martian meteorites such as ALH84001 ( This site may be offline. ) have been speculated to contain trace fossils of nanobacteria.
+Martian meteorites such as ALH84001 (more info) have been speculated to contain trace fossils of nanobacteria.
 The softball-sized igneous meteorite shows microscopic worm-like and "ovid" nanofossils.

 Nanobacteria are thought to have been found in human blood and may be related to health issues such as the formation of kidney stones due to their biomineralizaton processes.
 This has been met with some resistance, as some argue that this biomineralization is caused by the nucleation of non-living biological molecules. (more info)

 Robert Folk, a sedimentary geologist from Austin, Texas, is known as the "father of nanobacteria" (although he prefers the spelling nannobacteria to conform with geological usage).
 Folk asserts that nanobacteria are key players in mineral formation and that their activities aid in the formation of geological strata (e.g. soil formation).
 Using acid etching and gentle gold shadowing techniques, he was the first to demonstrate the presence of 0.05-0.2 µm spherical structures in an assortment of geologic materials.